weaversa/cryptol-course/labs/Language/Basics.md

 ## Modules

 This file is a Cryptol module.
-The first line of every Cryptol module must be `module Path::...Path::ModuleName where`.
+The first interpreted line of every Cryptol module must be `module Path::...Path::ModuleName where`.
 The `Path` component is the system path from the root of whatever set of modules you're creating or working from.
 The `ModuleName` component is the basename of this file.
-For instance, this module is `labs::Language::Basics` because it's path from the root repository is `labs/Language/Basics.md`.
+For instance, this module is `labs::Language::Basics` because its path from the root repository is `labs/Language/Basics.md`.
 There's really not much to naming modules.
-But, don't forget the `where` clause at the end.
+But don't forget the `where` clause at the end.

 Importing modules is also pretty simple.
 Just add a line starting with `import` followed by the name of the module.
 For example, here we